Skip to content

 One example is the creation of an authentication session.

-When creating a content item, a special payload is needed if the ContentType has some Image or BinaryFile Fields as files need to be attached.
+When creating a content item, a special payload is needed if the content type has some Image or BinaryFile fields as files need to be attached.
 See the example of a script uploading images below.

-When searching for content items (or Locations), the query grammar is also particular.
+When searching for content items (or locations), the query grammar is also particular.
 See the Search section below.

 Creating content with binary attachments